Vonng/pigsty/docs/PARAM.md

 mountpoint/path for pg backup data, `/data/backup` by default

-default values: `/data/backups`
+If you are using the default [`pgbackrest_method`](#pgbackrest_method) = `local`, it is recommended to have a separate disk for backup storage.

-If you are using the default [`pgbackrest_method`](#pgbackrest_method) = `local`, It's wise to have a dedicated HDD (SSD is better of course) for backup storage.
+The backup disk should be large enough to hold all your backups, at least enough for 3 basebackups + 2 days WAL archive.

-The disk should be 3x large that your database files to keep 3 full backup retention, otherwise you may have to use `minio` repo or reduce the retention period.
+This is usually not a problem since you can use cheap & large HDD for that.

-You can use a normal dir instead of a dedicated disk, through it is not recommended.
+It's recommended to use a separate disk for backup storage, otherwise pigsty will fall back to the main data disk.